NTBlok/github-for-developers-7/docs/nicole-blok.md

 ### Introduction
 **Name:** Nicole T Blok

 I am from the SF Bay Area.
 My favorite food is chai latte and a bagel.
 My hobby outside of coding is trail running.
 My favorite color is turquoise blue.
+My favorite programming language is python.